Videoland (Netherlands)

-Videoland is a Dutch OTT online service provider owned by RTL Nederland.
+Videoland is a Dutch OTT online service provider owned by RTL Nederland, a subsidiary of DPG Media.
 Originally it was a retail chain of video rental stores.
 Its main competitor is Netflix.
+Videoland is registrered as a VOD-service in Luxembourg; hence the law of Luxembourg (as is for the tv-stations RTL4, RTL5 etc) applies to Videoland.

 History

 Videoland was founded by Nico Broersen and Gerard van Stijn and opened its first video rental store in 1984.
 From 1992 to 1996 Philips was the owner, and took over the management in the Netherlands.
 In 2004, the 200th store opened.

-By the end of the first decade of the 21st century, video stores came more and more under pressure due to the rise of Video-on-Demand services.
+By the end of the 2000s, video stores came under more pressure due to the rise of Video-on-Demand services.
 Parent company Entertainment Retail Group filed for bankruptcy in 2010.
 The Videoland formula and franchise were then acquired by Moving Pictures Holding.

 Video-on-Demand Service

-Videoland on Demand is available since 2010 and RTL Nederland took a share of 65% in 2013.
+Videoland on Demand launched in 2010 and RTL Nederland took a share of 65% in 2013.
 Since 2015 Videoland on Demand is fully owned by RTL Nederland.
-The rental stores closed their doors.
+As a result, Videoland's rental stores closed their doors.

 Since 2015, the company has also been producing its own programs for its video-on-demand service.